 Welcome and thank you for your interest in my work.
-I am a designer and product manager as well as sociologist, UX researcher, and father of a great daughter.
+I am a designer and director of products as well as sociologist, UX researcher, and father of a great daughter.
 My life and work are based in Berlin.

 When I characterize myself as a “products person”, what I mean is that I am passionate about making things and services work for their users, so that these users can go out and create something interesting and significant with them.
 This is what keeps me going having a role in the creative industries.

-And here is a brief video introduction to what it does:
+And here is a brief video introduction to what Maschine does (with Maschine Studio, the classic flagship of the line):

 Transitioning the organization from a more traditional “waterfall” model of working to the agile paradigm was a long and hard process, and in many regards it is far from over.
 One could even argue that the whole point of the agile philosophy is to embrace constant change, rather than to implement a set of methods and then stick with them until something new comes along.
 I see it as my main job to foster high-performing teams, because that is where technical and design excellence are executed.
 This involves looking beyond methods prescribed by textbooks on agile development, and taking cues from design thinking and lean management philosophies and methodologies.
 I have come to appreciate that high team performance is an extremely fragile optimum of communication processes, and that it needs lots of care and work to be achieved and maintained.
 The reward is in a team that is clearly greater than the summed up skills of its members, and seeing this happen is the best reminder of why we are in this mode of constant transition.